 You can create a new Resource Policy by clicking the “Create Policy” button under Resource Policies.

-Security Policies are applied to Groups, which consist of users and Resources.
-If a user attempts to access a Resource and are in a Group with that Resource, they will have to fulfill any requirements in the Security Policy for that Group.
-By default, all Groups will use the Default Policy; you can change this by editing the Group.
+Security Policies are applied to Resources, and Groups are assigned access to Resources.
+If a user is in a Group with access to a Resource, they will need to fulfill any requirements of the Security Policy for that Resource.
+By default, all Resources will use the Default Policy; you can change this by editing the Resource.

 The Resource Policy assigned to the Resource can be overriden with a different policy for specific Groups with access to the Resource.
 For example, in the screenshot above, the Resource Policy is the Default Policy.
 For any Groups that are given access to this staging environment, they will automatically have the Default Policy applied.
 However, for the Contractor and Normal groups, different Policies are required.
 This means that users within the Contractor group will need to meet the Contractor Policy in order to access the staging environment, and users within the Normal group will need to meet the Secure Policy in order to access the staging environment.

 The policy for a specific Group can be modified via the Resource page.